 For the purposes of section 28 of the Act —

-suitably qualified person means a medical practitioner within the meaning of the Medical Act 1894.
+suitably qualified person means a person registered under the Health Practitioner Regulation National Law (Western Australia) in the medical profession.

+[Regulation 7 amended in Gazette 6 Mar 2012 p.
+893.]

 8. Information or details to be included in a complaint (section 66(1)(d))

 For the purposes of section 66(1)(d) of the Act, a complaint made against an agency’s decision under section 65(1) of the Act is to be accompanied by a copy of the agency’s notice of it’s decision, unless the decision complained of is the result of the non-receipt of a decision under section 13(2) of the Act.